 One of the most exciting things to do this trimester is to share the news with everyone!
 If you were cautious to share during the first trimester, now is the time to share with those who you would like to know.

 You’ll start showing soon so it may be a question that people are already thinking.

 The risk for miscarriage lowers drastically after the first trimester.
-So, if that was your hold back, it is less likely to happen now and it would be okay to share now.
+So, if that was your hold back, it is less likely to happen now and it would be okay to share your exciting news now.

 If baby cooperates, this may be when you can find out the gender, if you’re interested.
 This exam is WAY MORE than just finding out the gender of the baby.

 The sonographer has a list of images that they are required to get of baby from head to toe to check out the internal organs and bone structures of your baby.

 To find out more about what to expect during your ultrasound appointments, check out the ultrasound post.
 This is a very exciting scan because the baby is starting to look more and more like a baby and less alien like.

 If you have felt baby move already, it’s fun to see them move on screen and see if you can feel it at the same time.

 Discuss childcare options for when/if you are returning to work